StuartJO/BrainSurfaceAnimation/README.md

 ## To gif or not to gif, that is the question

 To save the output, the code gives two options: directly save to a .gif file and/or save each frame as a .png.
 Why these two options?
 The .gif option is easier and will give you an animation you can use right out of the box.
 However, I have personally found that the way MATLAB makes gifs is less than ideal and can result in poor quality.
 I found external gif making tools (like Photoscape X or https://ezgif.com/maker) could give better results, and can give you a lot more control (for example, you can vary the timing of individual frames which can be very useful).
-To use these external tools, you need to provide the frames to use (i.e., the .png files, also not you can import a .gif made from MATLAB into the to fiddle with setting but you run the risk of further compression artefacts occuring then).
+To use these external tools, you need to provide the frames to use (i.e., the .png files, also not you can import a .gif made from MATLAB into the to fiddle with setting but you run the risk of further compression artefacts occurring then).
 The other benefit of .png files is you can import them into your video maker of choice (e.g., Windows video Editor, Hitfilm Express) and make a video out of them.
 This will preserve the quality of each frame a lot better than simply making a gif.

 The choice is yours.